Skip to main content

 • Residential Care Options by County - Access details about residential care options based on where you live.
 Use a map or county listing to select your county and learn more.

-DQA takes routine surveys of assisted living facilities in Wisconsin.
+DQA takes routine surveys of adult day care centers in Wisconsin.
 The goal is to make sure facilities meet state requirements and offer quality care.
 Results of surveys are public.
 These resources relate to the surveys:

 These resources help you understand laws that protect you and your care.